 AllTrails is a mobile fitness and travel app used for outdoor recreational activities.
 Their video introduces the platform’s pro version and prompts users to upgrade.

 That video is one of the best explainer videos out there, for it does a great job of summarizing what’s in it for users.
+The best thing about AllTrails’ video is that it’s the perfect example of 2d animation explainer video modernized with top-notch styles.

 11. Uber Eats